based2/KB/network/ip_filter.md

 block from any to 76.76.21.9
 # https://www.abuseipdb.com/check/76.76.21.21 https://www.virustotal.com/gui/ip-address/76.76.21.21
 block from any to 76.76.21.21
-# https://red.flag.domains/posts/2024-06-04/ betify-officiel1[.fr] (registrar: TLD Registrar Solutions Ltd
+# https://red.flag.domains/posts/ 2024-06-26 depot-lbp[.fr] (registrar: Hostinger operations UAB) 2024-06-04/ betify-officiel1[.fr] (registrar: TLD Registrar Solutions Ltd 2024-06-04/ betify-officiel1[.fr] (registrar: TLD Registrar Solutions Ltd
 block from any to 76.76.21.61
 block from any to 76.76.21.93
+# https://red.flag.domains/posts/2024-06-26/ depot-lbp[.fr] (registrar: Hostinger operations UAB)
+block from any to 76.76.21.98
 # https://www.virustotal.com/gui/ip-address/76.76.21.142
 block from any to 76.76.21.142
 # https://threatfox.abuse.ch/browse/malware/win.venom/